joshthecomposer/joshthecomposer/README.md

 ## My goals:

 My ultimate goal is to *eventually* get back into the music space, but as a software developer.
 I would love to work at a company creating VST instruments, Software Audio plugins, or DAWs.
 However, I am interested in working in a non-music environment for many years before this so that my skills can be brought to the highest level.
-I have these broad goals in mind as I continue my learning post-bootcamp and while applying to jobs.